Western New Guinea: Internet and telecommunication

-Papua is the largest province in Indonesia, but it has the least amount of telecommunications services due to geographic isolation.
+Papua has the least amount of telecommunications services in Indonesia due to geographic isolation.
 The deployment of service to the district and to the sub district is still not evenly distributed.
 The distribution of telecommunication services in Papua is still very uneven.
 This is indicated by the percentage of the number of telecommunication services and infrastructure whose distribution is centralized in certain areas such as Jayapura.
 Based on data, the Human Development Index in Papua increases every year but is not accompanied by an increase adequate number of telecommunication facilities.

 The Ministry of Communication and Information Technology through the Information Technology Accessibility Agency (BAKTI) has built around 9 base transceiver stations in remote areas of Papua, namely Puncak Jaya Regency and Mamberamo Raya Regency, to connect to internet access.
 In the early stages, the internet was prioritized to support the continuity of education, health and better public services.
 To realize connectivity in accordance with government priorities, the Ministry of Communication and Information is determined to reach all districts in the Papua region with high-speed internet networks by 2020.
-It is planned that all districts in Papua and West Papua will build a fast internet backbone network.
+It is planned that all districts in the Papua region will build a fast internet backbone network.
 There are 31 regencies that have new high-speed internet access to be built.